sreejaa005/Rock-paper-scissor-Game/README.md

-This is a Rock paper scissor game. staus
+This is a Rock paper scissor game.